Maronite Cypriots

+As of 2025 the Archbishop of Cyprus was Selim Jean Sfeir, born in Rayfoun, Lebanon on 2 September 1958.
+He was ordained Archbishop on 19 June 2021.
+He succeeded Joseph Soueif, who had been installed as the Archbishop of Tripoli, Lebanon in 2020.

 Legal status

 Legally defined in the Constitution of Cyprus as a religious group within the Greek Cypriot community, which they chose to join by vote just before independence alongside their fellow Roman Catholics of the Latin Rite and the Armenians.
 While Maronites are part of the Greek Cypriot electoral register when voting for president and members of the house of representatives, they also vote for a special representative that is not an MP but corresponds to the now non functioning communal chambers of the Greek and Turkish communities.

 Demographics

+In the 13th century there were about 50,000 to 80,000 Maronites in Cyprus, living in 60 villages.
+Most came to Cyprus with the Crusaders who retreated to Cyprus following their defeat in Levant.
+However, the reported number of Maronites in Levant at that time was approximately 40,000 people, so it is unlikely that the number of people arriving to Cyprus would have be more.
+The estimated number of Maronites, who, as mentioned lived in 60 small mixed with local population, villages in Cyprus, mainly in Pentadaktylos and Karpas area, is approximately 12 to 13,000 people.
+Many of these returned to Levant during Venetian rule of Cyprus, due to the heavy taxes and this explains their reduction to approximately 2,000 souls at the beginning of the Ottoman rule of Cyprus.